-Is recycled into new clothes and the rest is redirected to low-value utilizations like paddings, rags, insulation, that cannot be salvaged after use.
+Is recycled into new clothes and the rest is redirected to low-value utilizations like paddings, rags, insulation, that cannot be recovered after use.

-The positive repercussions of our solutions aren’t only locally relevant.
+The positive repercussions of our solutions are relevant not only locally.
 Currently, 70% of textile waste produced in the EU and in the USA ends up in developing countries, especially Africa.
 Here they are resold at a very low price, replacing the local textile economy.
 The majority of clothes arriving in these countries are from “fast-fashion”, of poor quality and worn-in, and they end up flooding landfills and causing heavy environmental, social and sanitary repercussions.

 Click here to find out more on the topic

 Our model makes sure textile waste is handled where it is produced and doesn’t simply relocate the issue to another continent.
-As a result, it digitalizes and shortens the process, while guaranteeing its transparency.
+We digitalize and shorten the process, while guaranteeing its transparency.

 Moreover, our solution is consistent with the current regulatory level.
 In fact, following the approval of the legislative package on circular economy and waste management, all member states of the European Union must make textile waste collection mandatory by 2025 (Italy has set an earlier deadline, 2022).

 Our solution also represents an opportunity on a public level, since the efficient management of textile waste reduces the public spending related to this service and the consequential environmental impact.